+Sickle Cell Disease

+Cystic Fibrosis (CF)

+Hemophilia

+Scleroderma

+Gaucher Disease

+Polymyositis

+Amyotrophic Lateral Sclerosis (ALS-Lou Gehrig's Disease)

+Dermatomyositis

+Chronic Inflammatory Demyelinating Polyradiculoneuropathy (CIDP)

+For more information on the Accordant Health Management programs, please call toll-free 866-380-6295.

+Lab Card program The Lab Card program gives you the option of having covered outpatient laboratory testing paid at 100%, if your covered provider sends your lab work to Lab One/Quest Diagnostics for processing.

-1 The Lab Card is an optional program.
+The Lab Card is an optional program.
 If you or your provider chooses not to use Lab Card, you will not be penalized.
 You will simply receive the regular Plan benefit for lab tests (see page 28).

 The Lab Card covers most outpatient laboratory testing covered by the Plan provided that the tests are ordered by a covered provider and processed by Lab One/Quest Diagnostics.
 Outpatient lab work covered by the Lab Card Program includes: blood tests (e.g., cholesterol, CBC, thyroid), urine testing (e.g., urinalysis), cytology and pathology (e.g., pap smear, biopsy) and cultures (e.g., throat culture).

 The Lab Card does not cover: lab tests ordered during a hospital stay, lab work needed on an emergency (STAT) basis and time sensitive lab tests such as fertility testing, bone marrow studies and spinal fluid tests.
 Lab Card also does not cover x-rays, imaging tests (e.g., CT scans, MRI scans, PET scans), mammography, dental work or lab testing processed by another lab testing company.

 For Lab Card services, please call toll-free 800-646-7788 or go to the Lab Card website at www.labcard.com .

 Pharmacy Advisor Program If you have one or more of the following chronic conditions, you have the opportunity to discuss one-on-one with a CVS Health pharmacist any questions or concerns about the medication(s) you are taking.
-Please call toll-free 866-624-1481. • Diabetes Congestive Heart Failure (CHF) Coronary Artery Disease (CAD) Hypertension (high blood pressure) Dyslipidemia (high cholesterol) • Asthma Chronic obstructive pulmonary disease (COPD) Depression • Osteoporosis Breast cancer My Online Services (Web based customer service) You can access the Plan's Website tool My Online Services (MOS) at www.rcbphealth. com .
-Then click on "My Online Services".
-After you register, this will provide you with secure access to a broad range of your personal health information.
-My Online Services provides tools to help you become an savvy health consumer.
-The following services are available: • Interactive Personal Health RecordThe Plan will build your personal health record with information from your claims.
-You can also add other personal health information such as blood pressure, weight, vital statistics, and immunization records. • Claims informationYou can view and organize your claims the way you want: sort by date of service, health care provider, procedure, etc. • Explanation of Benefits (EOB)You can access and print your EOBs. • Authorization noticesYou can view and print your certification for medical services, such as precertification of a planned hospital admission. • Decision support tools You can check the average cost of medical procedures or view hospital quality ratings information before you receive care. • Health informationYou can obtain health information and news that is relevant to you.
-L 1
+Please call toll-free 866-624-1481.

+• Diabetes

+Congestive Heart Failure (CHF)

+Coronary Artery Disease (CAD)

+Hypertension (high blood pressure)

+Dyslipidemia (high cholesterol)

+• Asthma

+Chronic obstructive pulmonary disease (COPD)

+• Depression

+Osteoporosis

+Breast cancer

+Aetna Mobile App After registration/log-in you can use the Aetna mobile app to:

+- Find doctors and facilities using location and see maps for directions

+and the form and the first